 At a second phase, we intended to gather and assess users' interactions with the proposed scheme.
-To this end, we developed an application, titled "Bu-Dash" (Figure 4), which was distributed via the Google Play app store in the "Education" category.
-The application was featuring the Bu-Dash password grid and captured initially participants' input.
-The application was later updated to acquire very basic usability features at the latter stages of our experiments (Figure 4a).
+To this end, we developed an application, titled "Bu-Dash" (Fig. 4), which was distributed via the Google Play app store in the "Education" category.
+The application was featuring the Bu-Dash

-We released the first edition of our Bu-Dash application on Google Play and asked a small group (n = 14) of

-Android users (utilizing the same communication channels as previously) to interact with the Bu-Dash grid and provide passwords they would use on their devices.
+We released the first edition of our Bu-Dash application on Google Play and asked a small group (n = 14) of Android users (utilizing the same communication channels as previously) to interact with the Bu-Dash grid and provide passwords they would use on their devices.
 We refer to these respondents as the "Pilot" group in this work.
 Participants were asked to download our application on their Android devices and then launch it and follow the instructions provided by the application.
 The application asked them to provide basic demographics such as gender, age, education (Fig. 4b) and answer some generic, multiple-choice questions (the mobile OS they use; if they were familiar with Android's pattern lock screen; and which kind of authentication they use on their devices).
-Afterwards, participants viewed a set of instructions about how to create a Bu-Dash password (Fig. 4c).
+Afterward, participants viewed a set of instructions about how to create a Bu-Dash password (Fig. 4c).
 It should be noted that the sequence of shapes was randomized every time the user was looking at the instructions.
 We followed this strategy to assess if provided passwords were affected by the shape the users were seeing first in the instructions.
 Finally, respondents were asked to form their preferred Bu-Dash password on their devices (Fig. 4d).
 Mimicking the same process while forming an APU passcode, the application was asking the participants (as a final step) to re-enter and confirm their Bu-Dash password.
 Additionally, users had the choice to be included in a raffle to win vouchers and then exit the application.

 We then updated the application aiming to review usability characteristics of the proposed scheme.
 We added a "Memory Game" to the application and asked a different group of participants to play the 3 stages of the game (Fig. 4e).
 Users had the choice to play any of the "Easy", "Medium", or "Hard" games.
-The goal of the game was simple: After viewing the formation of (let's assume) an "Easy" password on the Bu-Dash grid (i.e., a sequence of 4 shapes: $\times \circ \times \circ$ ), they were asked to re-enter this password.
+The goal of the game was simple: After viewing the formation of (let's assume) an "Easy" password on the Bu-Dash grid (i.e., a sequence of 4 shapes: $\times \bigcirc \times \square$), they were asked to re-enter this password.
 They were also given the chance to watch again the password formation on their screens as many times as they wanted.
 The "Medium" password consisted of 6 shapes and the "Hard" one consisted of 9 shapes.
 We did not use any complexity metrics [13] for this task, because our primary goal was to figure out if users would be able to recall at least a 4-node password.
 Therefore, we were aiming to assess the short-term memorability of the scheme.
-However, we offer a password complexity evaluation of the scheme in Section 6 in this paper.
+However, we offer a password complexity evaluation of the scheme in Sect.
+6 in this paper.
 We refer to these participants as the auxiliary or "Aux" group (n = 18).